A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Methods

-The sounds sourced from HEAR-DS and CHiME 6 Dev had been encoded in Waveform Audio File Format (WAV) as single-channel, 16-bit integers, and sampled at 16 kHz using several different equipment configurations as described above.
+The workflow to create AHEAD-DS is shown in Figure \ref{fig:dataprocessing}.
+The sounds sourced from HEAR-DS and CHiME 6 Dev had been encoded in Waveform Audio File Format (WAV) as single-channel, 16-bit integers, and sampled at 16 kHz using several different equipment configurations.
 AHEAD-DS retained this format.
+For all level adjustments and mixing, the audio files were converted into 32-bit floating-point format during processing.
+The values were then clipped to the values of $int16_{max}$ and $int16_{min}$ to avoid quantisation errors, then converted back to 16-bit integers, before being saved to disk.

-The levels of CHiME 6 dev and \emph{music} were high as they were optimised for playback.
+The levels of CHiME 6 dev and \emph{music} were high as the levels were optimised for playback.
 The signal levels of the other recordings were much lower, and not optimised for playback.
 The levels were standardised before mixing the clips.
-The audio files were converted into 32-bit floating-point format during standardisation and mixing, then converted back to 16-bit integers, and saved to disk.
-For everything except for CHiME 6 Dev and \emph{music}, the audio was standardised by dividing by the RMS of \emph{cocktail party} and multiplying by the RMS of CHiME 6 Dev.
+For everything except CHiME 6 Dev and \emph{music}, the audio was standardised by dividing by the RMS of \emph{cocktail party} and multiplying by the RMS of CHiME 6 Dev.
 For \emph{music} the audio was standardised by dividing by the RMS of \emph{music} and multiplying by the RMS of CHiME 6 Dev.

 These adjustments ensure that the levels of \emph{cocktail party} and \emph{music} were approximately similar to conversations in CHiME 6 Dev.
 Recordings using new hardware configurations must be standardised, this only needs to be done once per device, to ensure recordings of conversations using the new device have similar levels to CHiME 6 Dev.
-Test results in a later section indicate that this procedure is critical to achieving good performance (See \emph{Gain Sensitivity Analysis} section).

-The first second from each recording in CHiME 6 dev is discarded, as it contains a loud beep to signal the start of the recording.
+The first second from each recording in CHiME 6 dev is discarded, as the first second contains a loud beep to signal the start of the recording.
 The next 1100s were extracted from each file in 10s intervals.
 This generated 110 clips per file for a total of 4840 clips of speech.

 For every environment from HEAR-DS, half the clips were mixed with speech, the other half are kept unmixed to represent the environment label.
 There are six environment labels which need to be mixed with speech.
 Of the 4840 speech clips taken from CHiME 6 Dev, 3793 clips were mixed with environmental sounds.
 1047 clips were assigned to the label \emph{interfering speakers} without further modifications.